.edu: Eligibility

-Since October 29, 2001, only postsecondary institutions and organizations that are institutionally accredited by an agency on the U.S. Department of Education's list of nationally recognized accrediting agencies are eligible to apply for an edu domain.
-To be eligible, an institution must be located in the U.S., legally organized in the U.S., or recognized by a U.S. state, territorial, or federal agency.
+Since October 29, 2001, only postsecondary institutions and organizations that are institutionally accredited by an agency on the United States Department of Education's list of nationally recognized accrediting agencies are eligible to apply for an edu domain.
+To be eligible, an institution must be located in the United States, legally organized in the United States, or recognized by a United States state, territorial, or federal agency.
 University system offices, community college district offices, and other entities within the United States that are organized to manage and govern multiple accredited postsecondary institutions may also register .edu domain names.
 Each eligible institution is limited to registering one .edu domain name, but institutions may also use names in other top-level domains.

 Grandfathered uses

 Domains that were already registered in edu as of October 29, 2001, were grandfathered into the system.
 Holders of such domain names can retain their edu domain names without regard to the current eligibility criteria.

 In 2003, Educause undertook an initiative to clear the edu registry of domain names that were not accurately registered by removing names whose registrants did not respond to requests that they log into the registry and review their whois entries.
 Through this effort, Educause expected to eliminate a number of domains that did not appear to qualify for registration in the edu domain, such as oracle.edu, geraldine.edu, and jedi.edu.
 Since 2006, Educause has been authorized to implement measures to prevent edu domain name owners from transferring their domain names to other entities.
 These measures, together with the imposition of registration fees, were intended to reduce the number of inactive or ineligible edu domain names.

-The U.S. Department of Education notes that some "suspect" or "illegitimate" educational institutions continue to use edu addresses that were registered before the stringent eligibility criteria were adopted in 2001.
+The United States Department of Education notes that some "suspect" or "illegitimate" educational institutions continue to use edu addresses that were registered before the stringent eligibility criteria were adopted on October 29, 2001.